Skip to content

 What is the MCP Server?

-The Model Context Protocol (MCP) server is an HTTP + SSE endpoint that exposes Canviq's survey and feedback capabilities as tools AI agents can call.
+The Model Context Protocol (MCP) server is a plain HTTP + JSON endpoint that exposes Canviq's survey and feedback capabilities as tools AI agents can call.
 This enables agentic workflows like:

 • Automated survey creation — AI creates targeted surveys based on product milestones or user behavior